Language selection

 • 1 straw per beverage

 Astronauts on the ISS also receive a few food items from their home country to share with their crewmates in addition to the permanent ISS menu.
 When you're far away from home for several months, it's always a treat to enjoy these.
-Aboard Orion, again because of space constraints, it's possible that Jeremy won't be able to access Canadian treats.
-But that's okay – his mission, while intense, doesn't last for very long!
+Aboard Orion, Jeremy had access to a few Canadian treats, from maple products to salmon bites and curry.

 Staying fit and strong

-Inside the Orion spacecraft, astronauts will make sure they stay fit by doing a 30-minute workout nearly every day.
-This routine will help prevent their muscles and bones from getting weak because of the microgravity environment they will be living in.
+Inside the Orion spacecraft, astronauts made sure they stayed fit by doing a 30-minute workout nearly every day.
+This routine helped prevent their muscles and bones from getting weak because of the microgravity environment they lived in.

-The flywheel, a clever small piece of equipment, is essential for these workouts.
+The flywheel, a clever small piece of equipment, was essential for these workouts.
 It is placed under the door of the spaceship and acts as a step for the crew to get in and out.
 This flywheel works kind of like a yo-yo that can be adjusted to make exercises harder or easier.
-It can be used for activities like rowing and strength training like squats and deadlifts by generating up to 400 pounds of resistance.
+It can be used for activities like rowing and strength training like squats and deadlifts by generating up to 180 kg of resistance.

 Orion's exercise gear is super lightweight, only 14 kilograms, and it's smaller than a regular carry-on suitcase.
 In comparison, the equipment on the ISS weighs over 1800 kilograms and takes up a lot of space, nearly 80 square metres.
 This is a great example of exercise technology innovation!